vincesafe/chatavion/README.en.md

 The RECV server requires the DNS server bind with its default configuration. /etc/bind/named.conf.local must be replaced with the named.conf.local from this deposit.
 Replace getmmsg.xx.yy with your NS name that forwards requests toward the reception server.

-On that server, you will need the following files: avionfile.vierge, ip.sh, dnavion.sh and cron.sh (optional if your server allows cron).
+On that server, you will need the following files: avionfile.vierge, ip.sh, ip6.sh, dnavion.sh and cron.sh (optional if your server allows cron).
 In avionfile.vierge, replace getmmsg.xx.yy the same way.
 Replace also 66.66.166.166 with the RECV server IP address.

-In dnavion.sh, replace getmmsg.xx.yy just like before. vsi.xx.yy must be replaced with the SEND server address.
+In dnavion.sh, replace getmmsg.xx.yy just like before. chatsend.ca must be replaced with the SEND server address.

 In order to get the system working, bind must be started first. dnavion.sh must then be executed regularly, either with a cron (every minute) or using the cron.sh script as a background task, e.g.: